zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/getting-started-with-finetuning.md

 only as good as your data, and you'll need to choose a base model that is appropriate for your use case.

+## 🔍 Quick Assessment Questions

+Before starting your finetuning project, ask:

+1. Can you define success with numbers?
+   - ✅ "95% accuracy in extracting order IDs"
+   - ❌ "Better customer satisfaction"

+2. Is your data ready?
+   - ✅ "We have 1000 labeled support tickets"
+   - ❌ "We could manually label some emails"

+3. Is the task consistent?
+   - ✅ "Convert email to 5 specific fields"
+   - ❌ "Respond naturally to customers"

+4. Can a human verify correctness?
+   - ✅ "Check if extracted date matches document"
+   - ❌ "Evaluate if response is creative"

 ## Picking a use case

 In general, try to pick something that is small and self-contained, ideally the smaller the better.
 It should be something that isn't easily solvable by other (non-LLM) means — as then you'd be best just solving it that way — but it also shouldn't veer too much in the direction of 'magic'.
 Your LLM use case, in other words, should be something where you can test to know if it is handling the task you're giving to it.